andotalao24/andotalao24.github.io/_pages/projects.md

 author_profile: true
 ---

 ## Featured
+**Improving fairness of Large Language Models**  June 2023 - Current
+*supervised by Prof. Mengye Ren, Dr. Zhun Deng and Prof. James Zou*

+- Working on understanding the effects of supervised finetuning on LLMs for debiasing from the view of continual learning.

+**Large language models for clinical applications** Feb 2023 - Current
+*supervised by Prof. Yu Hong*

+- Working on automatic Chain-of-Thought generation for clinical QA to resolve shortage of annotations.
+- Working on improving zero-shot QA performance by adding medical jargons to prompt.
+- Two papers in preparation.

 **Few-shot parsing for biomedical texts** Sep 2022 – Current
 *supervised by Prof. [Andrew McCallum](https://scholar.google.com/citations?user=yILa1y0AAAAJ)*

 - Focus on few-shot constituency parsing.
-Work on knowledge distillation from GPT-3 to a smaller applicable language model (i.e., T5).
+Worked on knowledge distillation from LLMs to a smaller applicable language model (i.e., T5).
-- Proposed a “usefulness” score to decide what exemplars to retrieve for prompts of GPT-3, which is proven more effective than other methods on constituency parsing.
-- Proposed confident student training with knowledge distillation (ConST-KD).
-ConST-KD can reduce overconfident mistakes in self-training due to noisy pseudo labels.
-With ConST-KD, the student model can outperform the teacher model and other strong baselines in few-shot settings and reach comparable results to standard fine-tuning with ten times more data.
+- Worked on understanding the performance difference between student and teacher in knowledge distillation.
+Worked on more effective KD methods to handle noise in teacher labels.
+- Two papers in submission.

 **Patella segmentation for the early detection of osteoarthritis** June 2021 – October 2021